Ath3r/spotify-clone-ios/README.md

  pod install
 ```

-Open the xcworkspace file created by the CocoaPods and start the simulator
+Open the xcworkspace file created by the CocoaPods

+Go to `/Managers/AuthManager.swift`

+Update the ClientId, ClientSecret and redirectURI(Your website URL) which you can get it from [here](https://developer.spotify.com/dashboard/applications).